 Effective caseflow management ensures justice is possible --- not only in individual cases, but also across judicial systems and courts, both trial and appellate.
 As part of the Maryland Judiciary’s efforts to provide access to justice for all who utilize the court system, effective caseflow creates processes and manages courts’ increasing workflow to help ensure that every litigant receives procedural due process and equal protection.

 The quality of justice is enhanced when judicial administration is organized around the requirements of effective caseflow and trial management.

-The Judiciary's MDEC Advisory Committee ischaired by District Court of Maryland John P. Morrissey.
-The Committee steers the activities surrounding the assessment and plans, implements and evaluates the new integrated system.
+The Judiciary's MDEC Advisory Committee is chaired by District Court of Maryland Chief Judge John P. Morrissey.
+The Committee oversees the implementation and evaluation of the new integrated system.
 Four strategic goals serve as the guiding principles in the project:

 - Improved public safety.

 - Use of reliable technological solutions.

 The final implementation of this new system will be a full service court management process with the following components: